fivetran/dbt_shopify_holistic_reporting/README.md

     version: [">=0.9.0", "<0.10.0"] # we recommend using ranges to capture non-breaking changes automatically
 ```

 Do **NOT** include the `shopify` or `klaviyo` packages in this file.
-The combo package itself has a dependency on these and will install the transformation and source packages as well.
+The combo package itself has a dependency on these and will install upstream packages as well.

 #### Databricks dispatch configuration
 If you are using a Databricks destination with this package, you must add the following (or a variation of the following) dispatch configuration within your `dbt_project.yml`.
 This is required in order for the package to accurately search for macros within the `dbt-labs/spark_utils` then the `dbt-labs/dbt_utils` packages respectively.